 Be aware that your insurer will not pay the benefit amount in certain circumstances.
 For example, you will typically not be covered if you took a voluntary redundancy package or resigned, or if you were made aware of the redundancy or insolvency during your policy’s no claim period.
 Check with your insurer and read the fine print so you have a good understanding of what you are and aren’t covered for.

 Which insurers offer redundancy insurance?

 Redundancy insurance as a standalone policy is not offered by many providers in Australia.
-Instead, it is sometimes bundled as part of an income protection policy.
-It may be offered as a standard inclusion of the policy or an optional extra.
+It is sometimes bundled as part of an income protection policy and may be offered as a standard inclusion of the policy or an optional extra.
 If it is an optional extra, this may result in a higher overall income protection premium.
-The table below displays the direct income protection insurers rated by Canstar that currently offer redundancy cover.
-The information is correct at the time of writing, but please check the terms and conditions with the relevant insurer before deciding to take out a particular policy.
+That said, this type of cover can be quite difficult to come by in Australia, even as an income protection policy add-on.

 Do I need redundancy insurance?